 Vestibule, Hôtel Boulevard Exelmans, Paris.
 Plate from L’architecture privée au XIXme siècle (Troisième Série).
 Published in France in 1877.
 Chromolithograph.
 César Denis Daly, editor.
 Collections of the Indianapolis Museum of Art.
 Artwork itself in the public domain due to age. via http://collection.imamuseum.org/artwork/63494/

-More pochoir prints from “Viñetas decorativas según el gusto del día.
+More pochoir prints from the folio “Viñetas decorativas según el gusto del día.
 30 láminas iluminadas a mano.”
 By Enrique Gillet, it was published by A. Morance of Paris in 1922.

 Page 37, Plate 13 from Viñetas decorativas según el gusto del día.
 30 láminas iluminadas a mano.
 1922.
 French.
 Collections of and digitalized by the Sterling and Francine Clark Art Institute Library.
 In the public domain due to age. via https://archive.org/details/vietasdecorativa00umbd/page/n36/mode/1up